MirageNet/Mirage/doc/docs/guides/game-objects/spawn-object.md

 For these game objects, the property `HasAuthority` is true on the client with authority, and `OnStartAuthority` is called on the client with authority.
 That client can issue Server RPCs for that game object.
 On other clients (and on the host), `HasAuthority` is false.

-For example, the tree spawn example above can be modified to allow the tree to have client authority like this (note that we now need to pass in a Network Player game object for the owning client’s connection):
+For example, the tree spawn example above can be modified to allow the tree to have client authority like this (note that we now need to pass in the `INetworkPlayer` representing the owning client’s connection):

 {{{ Path:'Snippets/GameObjects/SpawningExample.cs' Name:'spawn-trees-authority-example' }}}